markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 > The only restrictions are that block-level HTML elements —
 > e.g. `<div>`, `<table>`, `<pre>`, `<p>`, etc. — must be separated from
 > surrounding content by blank lines, and the start and end tags of the
-> block should not be indented with tabs or spaces.
+> block should not be indented with spaces or tabs.

 In some ways Gruber's rule is more restrictive than the one given
 here: